 It’s no secret that Miami is an incredible place to have a wedding.
 Miami has continued to remain my favorite place to shoot in the US throughout my years as a destination wedding photographer.
-Miami is the quintessential tropical destination that you don’t need a passport to get to.
-A Miami wedding can sound glamorous but there’s a lot of hard choices throughout the process.
+It’s is the quintessential tropical destination that you don’t need a passport to get to.
+A Miami wedding can sound glamorous but there are lots of tough choices to make throughout the planning process.
 From finding the right Miami wedding photographer to deciding where to get married, there’s no end to the decision making.
 I hope to guide couples in the right direction to make their wedding planning as stress-free as possible.
 Here’s my complete guide to a Miami wedding!

 How to Find a Miami Wedding Photographer

-It’s hard to beat the peace of mind of getting a referral for your wedding photographer.
-When any vendor comes with a stamp of approval from friends or family, it’s at least a bit less stress for your wedding day.
-Getting to see how a photographer captures a friend can provide a clear look into how your wedding photos might turn out.
+It’s hard to beat having a referral for your wedding photographer.
+Not much tops a legitimate stamp of approval from friends and family.
+Getting to see how a photographer captures a friend’s wedding can provide a clear look into how your wedding photos might turn out.
 I’d take a personal reference over reviews from strangers any day.
 The issue is, not everyone has access to a talented wedding photographer in their network.
 I was among the first of my friends to get married, so I couldn’t look at someone else’s photos to help me get an idea of who to hire for my wedding.
+Even if you have friends who have already gotten married, the style of their photographer may not be the right fit for you.
 If you can’t get a personal reference, don’t worry, there are a few other ways to find qualified candidates.

 One of the best ways to find your wedding photographer is by first finding the right engagement photographer!
-An engagement session is a great trial run for a wedding.
+An engagement session is a great mini-trial run for a wedding.
 For one, you have a chance to see how comfortable you are around the photographer.
 Additionally, couples have the opportunity to see how professional their photographer is.
-How fast they turn around the photos, how their editing style looks on you, and how they act during the shoot are all huge factors when it comes to making the final hiring decision.
+You get first-hand insight into how quickly they turn around the photos, how their editing style looks on you, and how they act during the shoot.
+These are all huge factors when it comes to making the final hiring decision.
 Overall, an engagement session is a perfect preview into hiring the right Miami wedding photographer.

 Local or Foreign